Also available from: CD Baby | iTunes | Amazon

 CD release party for "POPS!"

-Bands are a rarity in jazz these days, especially ones who hone their craft as consistently as this one does.
-Their last album, POPS!
-(2016), was a collection of the trio's re-workings of "pop" tunes, and a nod to Pops For Champagne, the famed Chicago nightclub where the trio continues its long-running, three-nights-a-week residency.
-Beyond Chicago, the band has been extensively playing together on the road having completed several tours even performing for President Barack Obama in October of 2016.
+True bands are a rarity in jazz these days, especially ones who hone their craft as consistently as this one does.
+For over a decade, the band held court thrice-weekly at Pops For Champagne.
+Beyond Chicago, the band has been extensively playing together throughout the US and Canada having even performed for President Barack Obama.

-As sidemen, Joe Policastro (Jeff Hamilton, Pat and Debby Boone, Phil Woods, Diane Schuur), Dave Miller (Clarice Assad, Patricia Barber, Algernon), and Mikel Avery (Joshua Abrams, Theaster Gates, Rob Mazurek) have shared the stage with a wide array of musicians but dedicate collectively to this trio.
-Whether highlighting the original music of its member, re-contextualizing modern music, or performing jazz classics of the likes of Thelonious Monk, Chico Hamilton, or Charles Lloyd, the trio readily displays its singular approach, sound, texture, and simultaneity.
+As sidemen, Joe Policastro (Pat and Debby Boone, Sheila Jordan, Phil Woods, Diane Schuur), Dave Miller (Clarice Assad, Patricia Barber, Algernon), and Mikel Avery (Joshua Abrams, Theaster Gates, Rob Mazurek) have shared the stage with a wide array of musicians but dedicate collectively to this trio.
+Whether highlighting the original music of its members, re-contextualizing modern music, or performing jazz classics of the likes of Thelonious Monk, Chico Hamilton, or Charles Lloyd, the trio readily displays its singular approach, sound, texture, and simultaneity.

 Known for its eclectic taste and approach, the Joe Policastro Trio "makes the case that such musical hybridity is worth celebrating."
 "Policastro…is a melody-minded bassist who prioritizes group cohesion over individual displays of virtuosity."